hlarsen/cmangos-vagrant/README.md

 Follow these steps to get up and running:

-- Edit the Vagrantfile and set the VM CPU and RAM (more is better)
+- If needed, the Vagrantfile and set the VM CPU and RAM (defaults to 2 cores/2GB)
-- Edit provision-scripts/config_default.sh and set GIT_REPO_CORE_ABBR and GIT_REPO_DB_ABBR to your preferred expansion
-- run `vagrant up`
+- run `vagrant up $expansion` where $expansion is classic, tbc or wotlk

 This will build the vagrant box and run the two provisioning scripts.
 This process includes compiling the server, so it can take some time depending on how fast your computer is.
 After this is done, the client data needs to be copied to